 With the much-anticipated global climate conference COP 26 on the horizon, there is more regulation to be expected – especially with finance as one of its main topics.

 This means banks and financial institutions need to seize this opportunity to engage with sustainability by offering green banking products.
 Doing so will expand CSR efforts and ensure you stay ahead of the curve when it comes to new regulatory requirements.

 Better late than never

 Never in human history has the call for climate action been as loud and or as clear.
-There’s no doubt anymore.
+The IPCC Report makes clear thats there’s no doubt anymore.
 Banks and financial institutions must play a decisive role here.

 The key to scalable, effective climate action for financial institutions is embedded sustainability solutions made available to all customers.

 Download the roadmap for sustainable transformation in the financial services sector here to make sure you are getting the most out of sustainability while avoiding common mistakes and pitfalls.

 ecolytiq’s Sustainability-as-a-Service® solution equips banks and financial institutions with the digital infrastructure and sustainability expertise to grow their business and fight climate change.
 Interested?
 Get in touch with us!

 Authored by Max Honzik, PR & Content Manager at ecolytiq